ipfs/specs/merkledag/ipld.md

 A simple way to store such objects with their format is to store them with their multicodec header.

-### Other encodings

-Speak up in comments if you have other encoding suggestions, or you have another implementation with another encoding.

 ## Datastructure Examples